 Large birthmarks that affect your appearance and self-esteem may be covered with special cosmetics.

-You may have surgery to remove moles if they affect your appearance or raise your risk for cancer.
+You may have surgery to remove moles if they affect your appearance or increase your risk for cancer.
 Talk to your provider about how and when any of your moles should be removed.

-Large moles that are present at birth may become melanoma, a type of skin cancer.
+Large moles that are present at birth may develop melanoma, a type of skin cancer.
 This is especially true if the mole covers an area larger than the size of a fist.
 The cancer risk is related to the size, location, shape, and color of the mole.

 Complications of birthmarks can include: